Wang Sengbian: As Xiao Yi's general during the Hou Jing Disturbance

 In spring 552, by Xiao Yi's orders, Wang and Chen continued east against Hou.
 Before they left Xunyang, they built an altar at which they swore allegiance to Liang.
 They quickly advanced on Jiankang, defeating Hou's general Hou Zijian (侯子鑒).
 When Hou Jing himself attacked them, they defeated him, and he fled.
 They entered Jiankang.
 Records indicate that Wang's forces were lacking in military discipline, and they pillaged the people of Jiankang, stripping them of wealth and clothes.
 Further, soldiers set the Taiji Palace (太極殿) ablaze—although Wang blamed this incident on Wang Lin, leading to Xiao Yi eventually putting Wang Lin under arrest.
-He sent the general Hou Tian (侯瑱) to pursue Hou Jing, while burying Emperor Jianwen with proper ceremony.
+He sent the general Hou Tian to pursue Hou Jing, while burying Emperor Jianwen with proper ceremony.
 He requested again that Xiao Yi return to Jiankang to take the throne, but Xiao Yi again declined, effectively putting Wang in charge of the eastern empire, and Wang in turn put Chen in charge of the important city Jingkou (京口, in modern Zhenjiang, Jiangsu).
 Soon, Hou Jing, in flight, was killed by his own guards, and his body was delivered to Jiankang.
 Wang delivered Hou's head to Jiangling and delivered his hands to Eastern Wei's successor state Northern Qi.
 Xiao Yi created Wang the Duke of Changning.
 In light of Hou's defeat, Northern Qi seized nearly all of the formerly Liang territory north of the Yangtze River, and Wang and Chen had to fend themselves against Northern Qi attacks.
 Once they did, however, Wang, not wanting to aggravate Northern Qi, did not counterattack, and further, when the provincial gentry from those lost provinces requested that he attack because they did not want to be under Northern Qi rule, he rejected their requests, although when the people of Guangling (廣陵, in modern Yangzhou, Jiangsu) claimed to be ready to rise against Northern Qi, he permitted Chen to advance to Guangling, putting it under siege.
 Subsequently, Northern Qi agreed to return Guangling and Liyang (歷陽, in modern Chaohu, Anhui), and the campaign ended.